oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `is_auto_tune_enabled` - (Optional) (Updatable) Specifies whether the auto-tune performance is enabled for this volume.
+* `is_auto_tune_enabled` - (Optional) (Updatable) Specifies whether the auto-tune performance is enabled for this boot volume.
 * `kms_key_id` - (Optional) (Updatable) The OCID of the Key Management key to assign as the master encryption key for the volume.
 * `size_in_gbs` - (Optional) (Updatable) The size of the volume in GBs.
 * `size_in_mbs` - (Optional) The size of the volume in MBs.
 The value must be a multiple of 1024.
 This field is deprecated.
 Use `size_in_gbs` instead.
 * `source_details` - (Optional)
 	* `id` - (Required) The OCID of the block volume replica.
 	* `type` - (Required) The type can be one of these values: `blockVolumeReplica`, `volume`, `volumeBackup`
 * `volume_backup_id` - (Optional) The OCID of the volume backup from which the data should be restored on the newly created volume.
 This field is deprecated.
-Use the `source_details` field instead to specify the backup for the volume.
+Use the sourceDetails field instead to specify the backup for the volume.
 * `vpus_per_gb` - (Optional) (Updatable) The number of volume performance units (VPUs) that will be applied to this volume per GB, representing the Block Volume service's elastic performance options.
-See [Block Volume Elastic Performance](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeelasticperformance.htm) for more information.
+See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.

 	Allowed values:
-	* `0`: Represents Lower Cost option.
 	* `10`: Represents Balanced option.
 	* `20`: Represents Higher Performance option.
 	* `30`-`120`: Represents the Ultra High Performance option.

-	For performance autotune enabled volumes, It would be the Default(Minimum) VPUs/GB.
-* `block_volume_replicas_deletion` - (Optional) (updatable) The boolean value, if you have replicas and want to disable replicas set this argument to true and remove `block_volume_replicas` in representation at the same time.
-If you want to enable a new replicas, remove this argument and use `block_volume_replicas` again.

 ** IMPORTANT **